Dear Sir, I would like to know whether a senior-level employee ( Manager and above who have served for 10 plus years ) can be retrenched?

 From India, Mumbai

-You need to understand that the word 'retrenchment' will be used only with reference to a workman under sec.2(s) of the Industrial Disputes Act and a manager is not a workman and thus technically you can not retrench him.
-However, by retrenchment, you mean simple termination, then you can do so by following the rules of the company like issuing required notice or pay in lieu of notice or if you are terminating him for any misconduct, you need to conduct domestic enquiry etc. You hav eto first go through your company policy in this behalf.
+You need to understand that the word 'retrenchment' will be used only with reference to a workman under sec.
+2(s) of the Industrial Disputes Act.
+A manager is not a workman, and thus technically, you cannot retrench him.
+However, if by retrenchment you mean simple termination, then you can do so by following the rules of the company, such as issuing the required notice or paying in lieu of notice.
+If you are terminating him for any misconduct, you need to conduct a domestic enquiry, etc. You have to first go through your company policy in this regard.

 Mumbai